Xiaohan5349/approw-docs-v1/docs/en/guides/deployment/bare-metal.md

 ## Overview

-Orchestration-based containerized deployment operation and maintenance has gradually become the current mainstream method.
+Orchestration-based containerized deployment operation and maintenance have gradually become the current mainstream method.
 Whether it is an infrastructure environment based on Kubernetes or Docker, business components can be built quickly through orchestration, and efficient operation and maintenance management can also be achieved.
-Here we It is recommended that you use a container-based deployment scheme.
+Here we recommend you use a container-based deployment scheme.

 - [Docker deployment](./docker-compose.md)
 - [Kubernetes deployment](./kubernetes.md)